AkasH-2703/GOST/README.md

 # GOST
-this is my first git program
+this is my first git Repository
 <br>
 author-akash